Coronavirus COVID-19 Updates: uc.edu/publichealth

 Students choosing to take a gap year between M3 and M4 are encouraged to begin the process 6-9 months prior to the anticipated leave of absence.
 Please reference the LOA Student Checklist below to get started.

 LOA Student Checklist (pdf)

 UCCOM Student Handbook

-This year the College of Medicine would like to nominate one medical student for the new Medical Scholars Research Fellowship outlined below.
-There is a very tight application timeline.
+This year the College of Medicine would o like to nominate one medical student for the 2024 Medical Scholars Research Fellowship.

-UC College of Medicine will be selecting one nominee for this award in early December so they may have time to prepare and submit their national application by the January 11, 2023 deadline.
+UC College of Medicine will be selecting one nominee for this award on November 1, 2023 so they may have time to prepare and submit their national application by the January 11, 2024 deadline.
 If interested in learning more about the application process and becoming our institutional nominee, please email Diana Mullenix for more information.